tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.distributions.md

 Additional documentation from `Binomial`:

-For each batch member of counts `value`, `P[counts]` is the probability that after sampling `n` draws from this Binomial distribution, the number of successes is `k`.
-Note that different sequences of draws can result in the same counts, thus the probability includes a combinatorial coefficient.
+For each batch member of counts `value`, `P[value]` is the probability that after sampling `self.total_count` draws from this Binomial distribution, the number of successes is `value`.
+Since different sequences of draws can result in the same counts, the probability includes a combinatorial coefficient.

-`value` must be a non-negative tensor with dtype `dtype` and whose shape can be broadcast with `self.p` and `self.n`. `counts` is only legal if it is less than or equal to `n` and its components are equal to integer values.
+Note: `value` must be a non-negative tensor with dtype `dtype` and whose shape can be broadcast with `self.probs` and `self.total_count`. `value` is only legal if it is less than or equal to `self.total_count` and its components are equal to integer values.

 ##### Args: